joaovitorpessoa/backend-challenge/README.md

 ## Architecture Details

-This app commonly uses some design patterns like Adapter, Singleton and Decorator.
-Furthermore, is much used the Dependency Inversion Principle from SOLID and others concepts described by hexagonal and clean architecture.
+This app commonly uses some design patterns like Adapter, Singleton and Decorator; is much used the Dependency Inversion Principle from SOLID and others concepts described by hexagonal and clean architecture.
-Highly recommend check the reference <a href="#-References">section</a> if you are not familiar with this ideas.
+If you are not familiar with this ideas, highly recommend check the reference <a href="#references">section</a> .
-Beside that, always prefer use path mapping with imports like `@layer/file.ts`.

 ### Example of Ports and Adapter concept with the Clean Arch